JacoboLansac/audits/solo/soar-review.md

 #### Impact

-When integrating in other protocols that attempt to move tokens for a certain account, this account can block their transfers if it is beneficial for them.
+When integrating with other protocols that attempt to move tokens for a certain account, this account can block their transfers if it is beneficial for them.
 This becomes especially relevant in the case of liquidations, which a malicious account can block.

 Note that this could also affect other future SOAR contracts that integrate with this SOAR token contract, not only lending/borrowing.
 But the existing contracts do not have this issue.